-40 Points
+Points

 The points style displays a small symbol at each point.
 The command set pointsize may be used to change the default size of the points.
-1 or 2 columns of basic input data are required in 2D plots; 1 or 3 columns are required if 3D plots.
+1 or 2 columns of basic input data are required in 2D plots; 1 or 3 columns are required in 3D plots.
 See style lines (p.
-46).
-Additional input columns may be used to provide information such as variable point size or line color.
+54).
+Additional input columns may be used to provide information such as variable point size or variable point color.